Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Operating AMoD Systems

 \subsubsection{Vehicle routing}

-The vehicle routing problem focuses on optimizing the schedule to visit stops given a set of tasks (\cref{fig:routing}).
-A comprehensive review on this topic can be found in~\cite{schiffer2019vehicle}.
-In \gls{abk:amod} systems, routing occurs at two levels.
-The first is the level of the road network, where, given an \gls{abk:od} pair, the goal is to determine the optimal route for vehicles to navigate the road network efficiently~\cite{lazar2021learning}.
-In this context, algorithmic solutions may go beyond computing naive shortest paths.
-Particularly in an \gls{abk:amod} setting, there is a huge potential for fleet optimal routing by either balancing the respective flows over alternative paths~\cite{jalota2023online} or staggering them temporally~\cite{coppola2024staggered} to avoid congestion bottlenecks.
-The second is the vehicle operation level, which involves sequencing the order in which vehicles visit stations based on rebalancing, dispatch, or a combination of both.
-In the \gls{abk:amod} literature, the term ``routing'' usually refers to the vehicle operation level.
+The vehicle routing problem focuses on scheduling vehicle visits to stops given a set of tasks (\cref{fig:routing}); see~\cite{schiffer2019vehicle} for a comprehensive review.
+In \gls{abk:amod} systems, routing arises at two levels.
+At the road network level, given an \gls{abk:od} pair, the goal is to select routes for vehicles, where algorithmic solutions can go beyond naive shortest paths and exploit fleet-level routing to balance flows across alternative paths~\cite{jalota2023online} or stagger them temporally~\cite{coppola2024staggered} to avoid congestion bottlenecks~\cite{lazar2021learning}.
+At the vehicle operation level, routing determines the sequence in which vehicles visit stations under dispatch and/or rebalancing decisions; in the \gls{abk:amod} literature, the term ``routing'' usually refers to the latter.